k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 Fabric relies on Cassandra distributed storage to store the massive amount of data pertaining to the LUIs generated by data retrieved from external data sources and potentially transformed by Fabric data processing modules.
 Fabric also provides strong capabilities to publish data to external third parties.
-To this effect, Fabric can be configured as a cluster constituted of multiple nodes spread over multiple data centers to provide boosted levels of accessibility to our systems from any of your 3rd parties issuing inbound data queries.
+To this effect, Fabric can be configured as a cluster constituted of multiple nodes spread over multiple datacenters to provide boosted levels of accessibility to the systems from any 3rd parties issuing inbound data queries.
-Such configurations allows for unparalleled flexibility as your DevOps manager responsible for Fabric configuration, who can decide to adapt the number of Fabric nodes according to the demand at any given time, but also increase (or reduce) the number of Cassandra nodes depending on the quantity of storage needed for the LUIs.
+Such configurations allows for unparalleled flexibility as the DevOps Manager responsible for Fabric configuration, who can decide to adapt the number of Fabric nodes according to the demand at any given time, but also increase (or reduce) the number of Cassandra nodes depending on the quantity of storage needed for the LUIs.

 ![](/articles/02_fabric_architecture/images/fabCluster.png)